tigerfarm/notifyweb/README.md

 Project Name: tignotify
 Disable:  Enable Google Analytics for this project.
 Click Create Project, Your new project is ready.
 Click Continue.
 Get started by adding Firebase to your app ...
-Click ???
+Click Android icon.
-Register app, app nickname: tignotifyweb.
+Use the Android package name that is used in the cloned app: "com.twilio.notify.quickstart".
 Click register app.
 ````